 - 10-hour recording limit

-Zoom, in comparison, uses licences where one account can purchase multiple licences.
-Licences help in separating different departments under a company.
+Zoom, in comparison, uses licenses where one account can purchase multiple licenses.
+Licenses help in separating different departments under a company.

 - Access to Large Meetings add-on to add up to 1,000 people

 On the Business plan, you will pay $19.99 per month to increase the user limit to 300.
 You also get options, including single sign-on company branding and recording transcripts.

 The enterprise plan is for large companies.
 The license costs $19.99 per month per user for a minimum of 50 licenses.
 One must contact sales to get the total monthly cost.